waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Tile Mechanics (Verified)
 - `ground`: Walkable tile.
 - `grass`: Tall grass where wild Pokémon appear.
 Walkable like `ground`.
 - `elevated_ground`: Walkable ground at a higher elevation.
-Movement to/from `ground` tiles requires `steps` or a one-way drop.
+Movement to/from `ground` tiles requires `steps` or a one-way `ledge` drop.
 - `cleared_boulder_barrier`: A tile that becomes traversable after a boulder switch is activated.
 Acts like `elevated_ground`.
 - `steps`: Connects `ground` and `elevated_ground` tiles, allowing vertical movement between them.
-- `ledge`: Can only be traversed downwards.
+- `ledge`: Can only be traversed downwards from an adjacent tile above it.
 - `water`: Crossable using HM Surf.
 - `impassable`: Walls, rocks.
 Cannot be entered.
 - `ladder_down` / `ladder_up`: Warps between floors.